-New additions to our staff at the Manitoba Rehabilitation Hospital during the past month are Mrs. Linda Houston, secretary to the Sanatorium Board's executive director, arrival of Miss Olga Venter, of Pictoria, South Africa.
-She has spent the past six months in Switzerland, and prior to that worked in London, England, and Northern Rhodesia.
+New additions to our staff at the Manitoba Rehabilitation Hospital during the past month are Mrs. Linda Houston, secretary to the Sanatorium Board's executive director, Mrs. Margaret Klaasen, clerkstenographer in the medical records department, and Mrs. Wilma Grant, invoice clerk in the business offices.